rlch/tutero-assignment/README.md

 ![template](.github/template.png)

+Write your source-code in the root of your created repository.

 ## Context

 In this assignment, you will be responsible for providing a learning roadmap for a student named Randy in a topic of mathematics.
 You are given: